blaumedia/go-gtm-ga-proxy/README.md

 - - send redirection to user if google analytics /collect emdpoint answers with 302 redirection for google ads
 - set \_ga cookie so it's server side and ITP safe
 - deploy-ready docker container
+- chrome plugin for sync of gtm cookies, so preview mode works?